darkcoordinate/SchNOrb/README.md

 # SchNOrb
 Unifying machine learning and quantum chemistry with a deep neural network for molecular wavefunctions
-#This is some thing i will write
+#This is some thing i will writ sonf e